xCryptik/developer-rig/docs/Mac.md

 11. Verify the rig is working.
     1. Click the **+** button.
 The **Add a new view** panel will appear.
     2. Select the **Broadcaster** viewer type and click **Save**.
 The Broadcaster view will appear.
     3. Click **Yes, I would**.
-Verify the color changes and there is output to match that request in the second Git Bash shell.
+Verify the color changes and there is output to match that request in the second terminal window.
     4. Click the **+** button again.
 The **Add a new view** panel will appear.
     5. Select the **Logged-Out Viewer** viewer type and click **Save**.
 The Logged-Out Viewer view will appear.
     6. Click **Yes, I would**.
-Verify the color changes in both views and there is output to match that request in the second Git Bash shell.
+Verify the color changes in both views and there is output to match that request in the second terminal window.

 ### Issues